FerranAgulloLopez/Time-Quality-Tradeoff-of-MuseHash-Query-Processing-Performance/definitive_results/README.md

 The definitive results contain the following types of experiments:
 - *data_parallelism*: checking the scalability of the bruteforce sklearn algorithm when adding more processes for doing the single query computation (via the variable named as *n_jobs*)
 - *query_parallelism*: checking the scalability of the bruteforce sklearn algorithm when adding more processes to handle the full set of input queries
-- *query_parallelism_cuda*: checking the scalability of the bruteforce cuml2 algorithm when adding more processes to handle the full set of input queries (using GPUs)
+- *query_parallelism_cuda*: checking the scalability of the bruteforce cuml algorithm when adding more processes to handle the full set of input queries (using GPUs)

 #### Available charts
 The definitive results contain the following list of charts: